 A merge funds feature is available in Fundriver.
 To merge two funds in the same investment pool, see this article: How do I merge funds in Fundriver?
 Note: merging funds will occur as of the prior posting period.
 Deactivating a fund will occur in the current open period.

 Note that closing an Endowed Fund will not close its linked Non-Pooled Fund.
 Follow these same steps to deactivate a Non-Pooled fund.

-5. Click on CONTINUE to proceed with fund deactivation.
+3. Click Continue to proceed with fund deactivation.

 Below the CONTINUE button you will see the current historical gift and market values for the fund.
 These are the values for which transactions will be created to zero out the fund.

 Once a fund is deactivated Fundriver will automatically create transactions to sell units to zero out the market value and historical gift of the fund for the fund’s prior period values.
+The transactions created by Fundriver will include a note of "Closing Endowment."
 Deactivating a fund will create cash flow in the investment pool reconciliation.